AcademySoftwareFoundation/opencue.io/content/en/docs/Concepts/glossary.md

 A nickname for the entire queuing system, which also prefixes the names of OpenCue rendering tools, such as *CueGUI* and *Cuebot*.

-## CueAdmin
+## cueadmin

-CueAdmin is the OpenCue command-line client.
+`cueadmin` is the OpenCue command-line client.
 You run this client to administer an OpenCue deployment.
 It's written in Python and provides a thin layer over the OpenCue Python API, *PyCue*.

 ## Cuebot